sylvanding/Mitochondria/README.md

 10. Save the image as [your file name]_segmented.tif

-11. Run the '[your file name]_segmented' through mitochondria_segmentation.ipynb and save the output numpy file to your working matlab folder
+11. Run the '[your file name]_segmented' through mitochondria_segmentation.ipynb and save the output numpy file to your working matlab folder (Before running this ipynb, you need to have pytorch https://pytorch.org/, ultralytics https://docs.ultralytics.com/quickstart/ and facebook SAM model https://github.com/facebookresearch/segment-anything installed)

 12. Download all .m files and save them to your working matlab folder